Locations:

 Tell us a fun fact about yourself.

-My favorite show of all time is Avatar: The Last Airbender.
-It’s the best thing I’ve ever seen.
-It’s funny, it’s thoughtful, and people of all ages can enjoy it.
-As a former philosophy student, I really appreciate the show’s depth.
+My favorite show of all time is Avatar: The Last Airbender (the original animated series, not the new live-action one).
+The show has a beautiful storyline, and it’s funny, philosophical and enjoyable for people of all ages.
 I highly recommend giving it a watch!

 Latest from the Newsroom